sibibalamurugan/Medsol/README.md

 RFID based Digitized Smart Solution to the Existing Method of Writing  Medical Prescription and Drug Regulation The existing method of writing prescriptions in a piece of paper by a doctor is very inefficient, could not keep track of the patient’s history and the legibility of the writing poses a setback to the pharmacies.
-Therefore we intend to greatly improvise the existing method by digitizing the whole system and providing a smarter way to prescribe medicines.
+Therefore I intend to greatly improvise the existing method by digitizing the whole system and providing a smarter way to prescribe medicines.
 In this new system, doctors would be provided with a RFID prescriber (a RFID-Arduino based “Smart Kit”) device which will be connected to their computer using a USB connection and software installed in their